Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 What a hiking trip

 This was almost the end of our hike.
 We walked along Ásbyrgi cliffs until we came to Tófugil (Fox Gully).
 A rope helped us get down to Ásbyrgi proper.
-The day had gotten really hot and I think we were all glad to be able to get cold drinks.
+The day had gotten really hot, and I think we were all glad to get cold drinks.
 It had been a fantastic couple of days and more than 40 kilometers.

 Rocking out in Akureyri

-My next thing to do was to head to Akureyri for a hot shower and dinner.
-I would be staying with my sister and brother at Kjarnalundur hotel and I was looking forward to getting there.
-In the evening we would see a concert by the Icelandic rock band Dimma and it would be great fun.
+My next step was to head to Akureyri for a hot shower and dinner.
+I would be staying with my sister and brother at the Kjarnalundur hotel, and I was looking forward to getting there.
+In the evening, we would see a concert by the Icelandic rock band Dimma, and it would be great fun.